 - Entry is free of charge.

 - To be eligible for the award an entry must be:

 - display excellence in the exploration of themes of race, gender, sexuality, class or disability;

 - meet the Australian citizen / resident criteria for individual or co-created works; and,

-- be first published or performed in the calendar year of 2016 or 2017.
+- be first published or performed in the calendar year of 2018.

 - For graphic stories and serialised material, a work may be eligible if:

 - it has never in part or in whole previously been entered in the award; and either,

 - is a serial or story arc of work that extends outside the eligible entry period, but concludes during 2018; or,